grusplus/burgerfactory/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Burger Factory WordPress Theme is derived from Underscores WordPress Theme, Copyright 2013 Automattic, Inc.
+Grapefruit Stand WordPress Theme is derived from Underscores WordPress Theme, Copyright 2013 Automattic, Inc.
 Underscores WordPress Theme is distributed under the terms of the GNU GPL

-Burger Factory Theme bundles the following third-party resources:
+Grapefruit Stand Theme bundles the following third-party resources:

 normalize.css (C) 2012-2016 Nicolas Gallagher and Jonathan Neal
 License: MIT